 - Paste the text using the keyboard shortcut (Control + V).
 Alternately, you can use the Paste button on the top-left corner of the Home tab.

-- This will bring up a smart-tag, asking you which paste option to choose.
+- This will bring up a smart tag, asking you which paste option to choose.

-- The first paint-brush-logo button (which is also the default option) retains source formatting, so the pasted text looks like this: Original text
+- The first paint-brush-logo button (which is also the default option) retains source formatting, so the pasted text looks like this: Original text.

-- The second arrow-logo button merges the source format with the destination format, and looks like this: Original text
+- The second arrow-logo button merges the source format with the destination format and looks like this: Original text.

-- The third “A”-logo button copies only plain text and looks like this: Original text
+- The third “A”-logo button copies only plain text and looks like this: Original text.

-- This is destination text.
+- This is the destination text.

 After editing with the Format Painter tool:

-- This is destination text.
+- This is the destination text.

 As with most Microsoft Word features, this command too factors special formatting needs and can be used to replace a text with its format across a document.
 For instance, you can use this feature to consistently replace the word ‘bold’ with ‘bold’ all through the document.

 If you haven’t guessed already, the most loved aspect of Word is the wide variety of formatting features it provides.
 We’ve explored just a few.
 But to uncover all the gems available, you need to become intimately familiar with the Home Tab View.